InstaPy/InstaPy/README.md

 #### Make sure to get the right ```chromedriver``` for your system from here: [https://sites.google.com/a/chromium.org/chromedriver/downloads](https://sites.google.com/a/chromium.org/chromedriver/downloads).
 Just put it in ```/assets```.

+#### > If you're not too familiar with code and you're working on Windows, try out this tool to set up the settings: [InstaPy Windows GUI](https://github.com/Nemixalone/GUI-tool-for-InstaPy-script)

 ```bash
 cd InstaPy
 pip install .